Agriculture Employment

 Also known as “soft goods,” these include items manufactured or provided by wholesalers that generally last for only a short period of time – three years or less.

-Occupational Employment & Wages Survey (OEWS)
+Occupational Employment and Wages Survey (OEWS)

 In cooperation with the U.S. Department of Labor Bureau of Labor Statistics, the Idaho Department of Labor surveys Idaho businesses to gather employment and wage data for more than 750 occupations.
 The survey requests employers list the number of employees by occupational classification by pay range.